The Symptoms of Caregiver Burnout

 1. You have much less energy.

 2. Your own health is deteriorating.
-For instance, you easily catch a cold or a bout of flu, experience elevated blood pressure or have injured yourself when trying to transfer your loved one into a wheelchair.
+For instance, you easily catch a cold or a bout of flu, experience elevated blood pressure, or injure yourself when trying to transfer your loved one into a wheelchair.

 3. You’re always exhausted, even after you sleep or have a break.